FAQs

 Our looms are great for ages 7 or 8 and up, though younger children have used them and enjoyed them.
 They are designed intentionally to be useful for complete beginners and also engaging for expert weavers.
 They’re also created to be simpler and more accessible than traditional looms for artists and makers with vision and dexterity challenges.

 Our patented mechanism creates patterns like a 4-shaft loom, but without pick-up sticks, threaded heddles, shafts, drafts, or complicated instructions.
-The pattern is built into the pattern bar, making it the easiest way to create complex weaves without having to know how to read a draft.
+The pattern is built into the bar, making it the easiest way to create complex weaves without having to know how to read a draft.
 It’s also the only patternmaking loom that can switch to any other pattern in the middle of a piece, simply by switching the pattern bars, because there are no heddles to thread.

 Can I weave a scarf on the boomloom Boss?